mia-platform/documentation/docs/runtime_suite/crud-service/configuration.md

 title: CRUD Service Configuration
 sidebar_label: Configuration
 ---
-This service can be added to your project by visiting Mia-Platform [Marketplace](../../marketplace/overview_marketplace.md) and creating a new microservice from the **Crud Service** plugin.
+This service can be added to your project by visiting Mia-Platform [Marketplace](../../marketplace/overview_marketplace.md) and creating a new microservice from the **CRUD Service** plugin.

 ## Configure a CRUD Service to use MongoDB CRUD section